voxpupuli/puppet-gitlab_ci_runner/README.md

 ## Limitations

-The Gitlab CI runner installation is at the moment only tested on Ubuntu 14.04.
+The Gitlab CI runner installation is at the moment only tested on Ubuntu 14.04 and Debian 9.